We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The feeling of a long run is primal and transcendent, but so is that all-consuming, knee-trembling feeling of hunger and nausea that makes you desperate for food —while also questioning your ability to keep it down.
+The feeling of a long run is primal and transcendent.
+But along with the wind in your hair comes the rumble in your belly — that all-consuming, knee-trembling feeling of nausea that makes you desperate for food while also calling into question your ability to keep it down.

-Okay, so they’re not normally considered a snack, but fluids can be a great way to quickly inject nutrients into the bloodstream.
+OK, so you wouldn’t call these snacks, per se.
+But fluids can be a great way to quickly inject nutrients and energy into your bloodstream.

 2. Water and salt